-Hey readers, today we came up with a new essay on my favorite animal rabbit, I hope you like this essay presentation so let’s dive in!
+Hey readers, today we came up with a new essay on my favourite animal rabbit, I hope you like this essay presentation so let’s dive in!

 Rabbits are my favorite animals since they are quite cute and fill my heart with joy.
 The long-eared animal has always had a place in my heart, and I can undoubtedly say that my love for them is undying and undeniable.